zugriffcloud/os/apps/docs/src/content/docs/introduction/about.md

 ---
 title: About
 description: What zugriff is.
-What zugriff can.
+What zugriff can do.
 What zugriff cannot do.
 ---

 With zugriff, you can deploy your web applications and APIs on the edge, close to your users.
 All without compromising on